 See our presentation on Intermediate Sanctions.

 Over a million public charities and private foundations are registered as tax-exempts with the Internal Revenue Service, a number roughly equal to the total of for-profit companies earning over $1.0 million a year.
 As the operational, financial, and regulatory demands on non-profits have increased, they have increasingly had to seek the same executive talent as commercial enterprises and provide them with attractive compensation.
-In doing so, tax-exempts must contend with federal tax regulations governing “intermediate sanctions,” “private inurement,” and “self-dealing” and with rewarding their executives appropriately.
+In doing so, tax-exempts must contend with tax regulations governing IRS “intermediate sanctions,” “private inurement,” and “self-dealing” and with rewarding their executives appropriately.
 Neglect may see significant excise taxes levied upon an unfortunate executive, among other things, as well as put at risk the group’s exempt status.

-As a compensation firm with both expertise and experience assisting exempt organizations, we work with their legal counsel to help charitable organizations set compensation programs to steer a course to the “safe harbor” provisions of the intermediate sanctions regulations.
+As a compensation firm with both expertise and experience assisting exempt organizations, we work with their legal counsel to help charitable organizations set compensation programs to steer a course to the “safe harbor” provisions of the IRS intermediate sanctions regulations.
 We also assist counsel with compensation design and considerations of private inurement for public charities and of self-dealing for private foundations.

 Contact us and we'll be glad to discuss your organizations Intermediate Sanctions (Non-Profit Compensation) concerns in light of its business model.